-This can actually be improved (using more sophisticated perturbation theory) as $O(\exp -2S/h)$.
-Second application: the symmetric double well problem As discussed above, the double well problem in dimension ≥ 2 was first discussed in the note [44] immediately followed by the two detailed papers [HS1] and [45].
+Conversely we can do the same starting from an eigenfunction $u^{(1)}$.
+Note that the statement I gave before is more precise!
+Second application: the symmetric double well problem As discussed above, the double well problem in dimension ≥ 2 was first discussed in the note of B. Simon [45] immediately followed by the two detailed papers [HS1] and B. Simon [46].
 There is a huge litterature in (1D) including an exercise in Landau-Lipschitz, the book by Fröman-Fröman (1960), the french group in Marseille around J.M.
-Combes and the detailed mathematical proof for the tunneling by E. Harrell (1978) [10].
+Combes and the detailed mathematical proof for the tunneling by E. Harrell (1978) [11].
 Agmon estimates are not needed because one can work directly with WKB solutions and the theory of ordinary differential equations.
+To treat this application, we need first to get a complete analysis of the one well problem.
 Harmonic approximation-rough localization We discuss one of the basic technics for analyzing the groundstate energy (also called lowest eigenvalue or principal eigenvalue) of a Schrödinger operator in the case the electric potential V has non degenerate minima.
 Upper bounds We start with the simplest one-well problem: